telefonicaid/fiware-enablers/package-generator/README.md

     -k AUTH_URL, --os-auth-url AUTH_URL
                         url to keystone <host or ip>:<port>/v2.0
     -g UPLOAD, --os-upload UPLOAD
-                        To upload to github?
+                        True/False for uploading to github
     -ug USER_GITHUB, --os-user_github USER_GITHUB
-                        user github
+                        github user
     -pg PASSWORD_GITHUB, --os-password_github PASSWORD_GITHUB
-                        password github
+                        github password

 ### Generating Murano templates
 This command is used for generating Murano templates from PaaS Manager.
 With the following command, you can get the help